 Harbor Landing Food Pantry

-Student Government has partnered with Coastal Harvest and the Foundation to open the Harbor Landing Food Pantry, a food pantry available to both students and members of the community.
+ASGHC has collaborated with Coastal Harvest and the Grays Harbor College Foundation to open the Harbor Landing Food Pantry, a food pantry available to both students and members of the community.

-Our mission is to reach students and community members who may be struggling to find their next meal by providing them with nutritious food to bring to their homes.
-We aim to lessen the food insecure population both on campus and in the Aberdeen community, so that students may be able to focus more on their studies and less on hunger.
+Our mission is to reach students and community members who struggle to find their next meal by providing them with nutritious food to bring to their homes.
+We aim to decrease the food insecurity for people both on campus and in the surrounding community so that students can focus more on their studies and less on hunger.

-Step 1: During your first visit, you will be asked to fill out a short application with basic information such as zip code and family size.
+Step 1: During your first visit, you'll be asked to fill out a short application with basic information such as zip code and family size.
 This information is reported back to our community partner, Coastal Harvest.
-There is no need to bring any proof of income or financial need.
-On your application you will receive a unique Food Pantry ID number – this number will be used to check you in during future visits to the pantry.
+There is no need to bring an ID (except a student ID for students) or proof of income or financial need.
+You will be provided with a “membership card” which you will use on future visits.

 Did you know?

-1 in 5 kids in Washington live in a household that struggles to put food on the table
+1 in 6 Washington kids live in a household that faces challenges in putting food on the table.

-1 in 7 Washingtonians rely on SNAP.
+1 in 8 Washingtonians relies on SNAP.
 Half of those people are kids.

 (Source: Hunger Food Facts)